-2012 the first swarm of drones illuminates the night sky over Linz
+2012: The first swarm of drones illuminates the night sky

-In September 2012, a new medium for physical-visual expression was born along the banks of the river Danube in Linz: The world’s first large-scale outdoor formation drone flight illuminated the night sky as part and centerpiece of the Klangwolke.
-It is easy to forget, in the face of recent drone shows that have broken records in size and scale again and again, that it all started here, with the vision of the researchers, engineers and artists of the Ars Electronica Futurelab.
+In September 2012, a new medium for physical-visual expression was born along the banks of the river Danube in Linz: The world’s first large-scale outdoor formation drone flight illuminated the night sky as part and centerpiece of the open-air music festival Klangwolke.
+Since then, drone shows have captivated millions of people at countless events all over the world – and it all began with a vision of the researchers, engineers and artists of the Ars Electronica Futurelab.

 Spaxels means Space Elements, analogous to Pixels, Picture Elements: The dots in three-dimensional space form a shape, the body of which is completed by our imagination.
 The Spaxels have defined a new type of display in space; at the same time, they inverted the picture of drones as agents of surveillance by becoming the watched instead of the watchers.
-Almost incidentally, of course, they also nonchalantly made us aware of how antiquated and wasteful it seems, in comparison, to make things explode in the sky to achieve a visual spectacle of lesser expressive range.
+At the same time, they have established themselves as a medium for a visual spectacle and thus an expressive alternative to fireworks.

 The term Spaxel refers to a swarm of drones of the Futurelab that performed in shows across the globe in the following years.
 But even after the original Spaxels swarm was retired in 2018, the name has become our term for any of our endeavours that involve light-bearing drones, in projects such as Space Ink or Sky Compass.